Charitable Receipts: A Guide for Canadian Registered Charities

 6. Understanding Split Receipting Rules

 Charities must correctly determine the eligible amount of a gift on the receipt, often referred to as 'split receipting.'
 When donors receive an advantage in return for their gift, the advantage's value must be deducted from the total gift value.
-This ensures the eligible gift amount is accurately reflected on the receipt.
+This ensures the eligible gift amount is accurately reflected on the receipt in accordance with donation tax receipt rules.

 7. Handling Donations of Services